Atrophy: The gradual decline in muscle; to waste away.

 Thankfully - unlike our frail flesh - grace requires no work on our part, no diligence, no steadfast effort.
 Does it induce those things in our lives?
 Yes, but are they necessary to sustain it?
-No. And as I navigate my health and push hard against the naturally occurring decline, I'm simultaneously reminded of, and comforted by God's age-defiant, atrophy resistant, eternally resilient grace.
-Dear friends, the longer I serve Him (and the smaller I get) the sweeter He grows.
-Jimmy Peña
+No. And as I navigate my health and limitations and push hard against the naturally occurring decline, I'm simultaneously reminded of (and comforted by) God's age-defiant, atrophy resistant, eternally resilient grace.
+Guys, the smaller I get, the sweeter He grows.

 For Discussion: Friends, we're vapors.
 We're quickly fading flowers.
-But isn't it something that the last muscle to go, the heart - where grace makes its home - also goes through atrophy?
-And when it can no longer sustain us or maintain us, it stops contracting.
-But grace will have only just begun.
-Have you declared war against your humanity?
-We're with you.
-That's why we're here to help you with the tools of training and food to help you navigate the battle.
-But here's a question: Pride wants to convince you otherwise, but who here is encouraged by atrophy?
+But isn't it something that when the last muscle to go, the heart - where grace makes its home - can no longer sustain us, grace will have only just begun.
+That’s the comfort of atrophy.